Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks alignment between two named objects along an axis, with explicit modes (flush, center, clearance) and return format.
-It distinguishes from siblings like 'clearance' and 'interference' by focusing on alignment measurement.
+The description clearly states the tool checks alignment between two named objects along an axis, with explicit modes (flush, center, clearance).
+This is a specific verb+resource pair and distinguishes from siblings like 'clearance' or 'interference'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.